• Skip to primary navigation

 Instructions

-• Set a clean tea towel on your bench and then remove the madeleines by sharply rapping an edge of the tray on the bench.
-They should easily fall out.
-Place them on a baking rack to finish cooling (if using the cinnamon glaze) or enjoy immediately with a dusting of icing sugar.
+Set a clean tea towel on your bench and remove the madeleines by sharply rapping the edge of the tray on the bench.
+They should easily fallout.

 Notes